microsoft/snipe-it-cookbook/README.md

 - `['snipeit']['smtp']['username']` - username for authenticating with the SMTP server.
 Default is `nil`.
 - `['snipeit']['smtp']['password']` - password for authenticating witn the SMTP server.
 Default is `nil`.

+## Usage

+1. Generate the App Key by runnning:
+    - `php artisan key:generate` from the `public` directory of the Snipe-IT repo
+    - `docker run --rm snipe/snip-it`

+1. Include the `default` recipe in your run list.

+See the [test cookbook](./test/fixtures/cookbooks/test) for an example of an instance running the MySQL database in a container.

+Currently, the cookbook will only deploy a standalone install of Snipe-IT on Ubuntu Server 16.04.
+However, contributions are welcome!
+Please refer to the [Contributing](#contributing) guidlines below.

+## Secrets

+This cookbook has a dependency on the Chef Vault cookbook, and by default expects a Chef Vault item unless the related attributes are set in an attributes file, or in a recipe.

+1. Set the App Key in a Data Bag or Chef Vault item called `snipeit/app_key`.

+1. Provide the credentials for your MySQL database, and your outgoing mail server from a Data Bag or Chef Vault item called `snipeit/database`, and `snipeit/smtp`.

+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.microsoft.com](https://cla.microsoft.com).